FN03 Substantiation, Disclosure, and Accountability for the Receipt of Contributions from Non-Governmental Sources

 Donors should be informed that the University accepts gifts of real property provided that the property is readily marketable.
 It is the preference of the University to arrange sales of real property on a cash basis.

-Real property may not be accepted into a charitable remainder trust or charitable lead trust when the University is named as the trustee, unless a special exception is granted by the Associate Vice President for Budget and Finance.
+Real property may not be accepted into a charitable remainder trust or charitable lead trust when the University is named as the trustee unless a special exception is granted by the Associate Vice President for Budget and Finance.
 Donors wanting to use real property to fund a trust should be encouraged to establish a flip unitrust and to serve initially as their own trustee.
 In this situation, the University may be named the successor trustee of the trust once the property has been sold.
 Acceptance of trusteeship at that time will be subject to the review and approval of the Associate Vice President for Budget and Finance.

 The Board of Trustees needs to approve land and other real estate to be considered for sale, with the exception of the sale of land and other real estate up to $3 million in value, gifted to the University for the express purpose of sale with proceeds benefitting the University.
 Proceeds from the sale of land and other real estate gifted to the University for the express purpose of sale up to $3 million is reported to the Board of Trustees.

-For all gifts of real estate, the Office of Gift Planning will coordinate evaluation and acceptance between the donor and the University, working through the Corporate Controller's Office.
-The Office of Gift Planning must be involved in any communication or negotiation with the donor.
-If the gift is acceptable to the University, the Corporate Controller's Office will handle formal acceptance and closure.
-The Office of Gift Planning will prepare and submit the GRT form indicating how the gift will be receipted to the donor.
-As with other gifts in kind, the Office of Gift Planning will also coordinate the processing of an 8283 form (see above).
+For all gifts of real estate, the Office of Gift Acceptance will coordinate evaluation and acceptance between the donor and the University, working through the Office of Budget and Finance.
+The Office of Gift Acceptance must be involved in any communication or negotiation with the donor.
+If the gift is acceptable to the University, the Office of Budget and Finance will handle formal acceptance and closure.
+The Office of Gift Acceptance will prepare and submit the GRT form indicating how the gift will be receipted to the donor.
+As with other gifts in kind, the Office of Gift Acceptance will also coordinate the processing of an 8283 form (see above).